 If New Year's Day arrives without a deal, the nation shouldn't plunge onto the shoals of recession immediately.
 There still might be time to engineer a soft landing.

 The big wild card is the stock market and the nation's financial confidence: Would traders start to panic if Washington appeared unable to reach accord?
 Would worried consumers and businesses sharply reduce their spending?
-In what could be a preview, stock prices in the U.S. and Europe dropped Friday on waning hopes that Obama and key lawmakers would reach an 11th-hour compromise.
+In what could be a preview, stock prices around the world dropped Friday after House Republican leaders' plan for addressing the fiscal cliff collapsed.

 Federal Reserve Chairman Ben Bernanke has warned lawmakers that the economy is already suffering from the uncertainty and they shouldn't risk making it worse by blowing past their deadline.